-CUBRC's CenTIR was established in 1998 at CUBRC, an independent, not-for-profit, research corporation in Buffalo, NY.
+CUBRC's Center for Transportation Injury Research (CenTIR) was established in 1998 at CUBRC, an independent, not-for-profit, research corporation in Buffalo, N.Y.

 Initially, the mission of the CenTIR was to perform research leading to a reduction in motor vehicle crash deaths, crash injuries and the social and financial costs associated with these events.
 Several research projects were therefore directed at acquiring a better understanding of the causes of crash injury, which could then drive recommendations for in-vehicle safety improvements, educational programs to change unsafe behavior, etc. Accepting that some serious injury crashes will inevitably occur, other research efforts focused on improving post-crash notification and emergency response to the scene, including assessments of trauma system access and development of advanced information tools and technologies to improve real-time triage, transport and treatment decision-making.